A Benchmark for Incremental Micro-expression Recognition: Related Work

-The continuous introduction of new MER datasets has significantly advanced the study of micro-expression recognition (MER).
+Emerging datasets have significantly advanced the study of MER.
 Well-known datasets such as SMIC~\cite{smic}, SAMM~\cite{samm}, the CASME series (CASME~\cite{yan2013casme}, CASME II~\cite{yan2014casme}, CAS(ME)$^3$~\cite{li2022cas3}), MMEW~\cite{mmew}, and 4DME~\cite{li20224dme} offer detailed annotations including onset, apex, and offset frames, along with Action Unit (AU)~\cite{ekman1978facial} labels.
-One of the latest ME datasets, CAS(ME)$^3$, for example, offers extensive multimodal data of a larger sample size, increasing the ecological validity for researchers.
-However, most previous ME datasets contain less than 300 samples.
+One of the latest ME datasets, CAS(ME)$^3$, offers extensive multimodal data of a larger sample size, increasing the ecological validity for researchers. \ZQ{Furthermore, DFME~\cite{zhao2023dfme}, the largest spontaneous ME dataset to date, provides over 7,000 samples with high frame rates, significantly alleviating the data scarcity issue.} However, most previous ME datasets contain fewer than 300 samples.
 Given the limited size of individual datasets, splitting a single dataset for incremental learning experiments is impractical.
-Instead, a cross-dataset approach following temporal order would be more suitable for micro-expression recognition tasks.
+Instead, a cross-dataset protocol following the temporal order is more appropriate for incremental MER.